tanhaoen/keppel-dbt-training/Lesson 5/lesson5_lab.md

 **Note:** Each section of this lab is accompanied by a link to documentation (highlighted with blue text) that can help you complete your task.
 You are encouraged to go through it even if you have been able to complete your assignment without it.

-## Load a CSV file from an S3 bucket using SQL
+## Exercise 1: Load a CSV file from an S3 bucket using SQL
 1. Using SQL, create a new table named `VEGETABLES_HEIGHT_<YOUR NAME>` into the `DBT_TRAIN_JAFFLE_SHOP` schema.
 The table should have 4 columns:

 * `PLANT_NAME`